RoystonS/BetterBravoLights/configuration.md

     - `AND` (can also be written as `&&`)
     - `OR` (can also be written as `||`)
     - `NOT` (New in v0.5.0)
+    - Note that both `AND` and `OR` are 'short-circuiting' operators as of v0.6.0.
+This means that if one side of the value is enough to determine the overall result of the expression, the other side of the value is irrelevant.
+For example:
+      - `expr1 OR expr2` will evaluate to `true` if `expr1` is `true` irrespective of the value or error state of `expr2`
+      - `expr1 AND expr2` will evaluate to `false` if `expr1` is `false` irrespective of the value or error state of `expr2`.
+      - This has an impact on how erroneous (e.g. missing) `L:` variables are handled.
+See below.
   - grouping
     - standard arithmetic precedence (multiplication and division bind more tightly than addition and subtraction; AND binds more tightly than OR); this can be overridden with parentheses
     - `(1 + 2) * 3` is different from `1 + 2 * 3`